PinCatS/how-to-learn/README.md

 The first part of the 1st project from Yandex.Praktikum where students need to layout a landing page according to a brief.
 The page shouldn't be responsive and is for desktop sizes only.

-## During that task the following skills were acquired
+## During that task the following technologies/methodologies were used

-* Semantic markup
+* HTML5, Semantic versioning
-* Flexbox usage
+* Flexbox, Grid
+* CSS3, including animation
 * BEM methodology

-* CSS positioning
+## TODO

+* Add vendor prefixes
+* Create a form via which users will be able to send a comment
+* Try different fonts